15 Desserts For Gestational Diabetes

 Being diagnosed with gestational diabetes is tough.
 And the thought of having to avoid desserts for your entire pregnancy can be one of the worst parts - as if you’re not dealing with enough already!

-But, while there are some guidelines that need to be followed, the good news is you don’t have to say goodbye to sweet foods - in fact, there are plenty of options when it comes to desserts for gestational diabetes.
+But, while there are some guidelines that need to be followed, the good news is you don’t have to say goodbye to sweet treats during your pregnancy.

 Below are 15 delicious desserts for gestational diabetes that will help you get through your pregnancy without feeling deprived.